andkuzm/PyTaRGET/README.md

 experiment = Eftt(annotated_cases_path, out_path, model, train_size, beam_size, hftoken=None, batch_size=1, java=False)
 ```
 (Possible values for the model parameter out of fine-tuned models are: qwen, qwen3, deepseek and gemma)
-Here huggingface is required to be passed as hftoken parameter, for gemma token should belong to an account with access to it.
+Here HuggingFace is required to be passed as hftoken parameter, for gemma token should belong to an account with access to it.
-Encding once again should be done with ```experiment.encode()```, which will again create three datasets, but the only one important for instruction-tuned models is test dataset, so train_fraction parameter can simple be used to determine proportion of the dataset that would be used for testing (1-train_fraction).
+Encoding once again should be done with ```experiment.encode()```, which will again create three datasets, but the only one important for instruction-tuned models is test dataset, so train_fraction parameter can simple be used to determine proportion of the dataset that would be used for testing (1-train_fraction).

 After encoding is done testing can be started, for that ```experiment.validate_llm()``` should be used, it will load chosen model, tokenize inputs, insert insstructions and pass it to the model, then it will append predictions it gave to the results file, fine-tuned models create file with instructions only after the whole dataset is tested, instruction-tuned models append them as they are produced, so validation can be divided into several sessions.